 Despite the fact that relief missions in general are often spur-of-the-moment, AERObridge endeavours to make maximized use of available donated assets, combining that with precise flight planning and logistics arrangements to minimize mission time and get the participant's aircraft back to work as soon as possible.

-To make that goal a reality, AERObridge has studied the data gathered during our Katrina and Haitian Relief efforts, taken the lessons learned and through meetings, consultations and planning sessions with Federal, State and Local Authorities, Military Representatives, Private Sector Entities and numerous large and small NGOs has formulated plans for future disaster response efforts.
+To make that goal a reality, AERObridge has studied the data gathered during our past disaster response efforts, taken the lessons learned and through meetings, consultations and planning sessions with Federal, State and Local Authorities, Military Representatives, Private Sector Entities and numerous large and small NGOs has formulated plans for future disaster response efforts.

 Make a recurring donation of $10 or more to AERObridge and receive a FREE survival bracelet.
 Please email your size (small/medium/large/extra large) to email@example.com.